microsoft/planetary-computer-tasks/datasets/met-office/collection/met-office-uk-deterministic-whole-atmosphere/description.md

 ## Timesteps
 The following time steps are available:
-* every hour from 0 to 54 hours (for most parameters, see parameter table for exceptions)
+* every hour from 0 to 54 hours
 * every 3 hours from 57 to 120 hours

+Exceptions:
+* Hourly lightning flash accumulation (lightning_flash_accumulation-PT01H) is only available every hour from 0 to 54 hours

 ## Update frequency
 There are three lengths of model run, each with its own update frequency: